matter-labs/zksync-web-era-docs/docs/tools/zksync-cli/README.md

 ### 🔗 Supported Chains

 zkSync CLI supports Era Testnet and Era Mainnet by default.
-Use other networks by overriding L1 and L2 RPC URLs: `zksync-cli deposit --l2-rpc=http://... --l1-rpc=http://...`
+Use other networks by overriding L1 and L2 RPC URLs: `zksync-cli bridge deposit --l2-rpc=http://... --l1-rpc=http://...`

 For using [local setup (dockerized testing node)](../testing/dockerized-testing.md) with default RPC URLs, select `Local Dockerized node` in CLI or use `--chain local-dockerized`.